Khalid-Hersafril-Flowcopter/mission_planner_script/README.md

 Upload the `.lua` script and disconnect the CubePilot and Reboot MissionPlanner (this is the only way I got it to work, so feel free to try other methods)

-Once everything above is done, in the `Messages` tab inside the Flight Data, your console should be populated with some text as shown below.
+Once everything above is done, reconnect your CubePilot, and open MissionPlanner.
+If everything works, in the `Messages` tab inside the Flight Data, your console should be populated with some text as shown below.

 ![image](https://user-images.githubusercontent.com/122445348/228845664-252c7d1c-e2a6-4c27-b8b1-bb311fb977f3.png)